jzy3d/jGL/README.md

 - A 500.000 points 3D scatter in a 500x500 pixels frame is rendered in ~90ms.

 This performance is far from competing with native rendering performance as offered by the JOGL framework.
-We however were sometime facing situations we call "the native hell" where very specific combination of OS, JVM & GPU versions triggers [JVM warning and crashes](https://github.com/jzy3d/jzy3d-api/issues/128).
+I however faced situations I call "the native hell" where very specific combination of OS, JVM & GPU versions triggers [JVM warning and crashes](https://github.com/jzy3d/jzy3d-api/issues/128).

 This led to integrate jGL in [Jzy3D](http://www.jzy3d.org/) as a fallback rendering backend.
 This goal in mind allowed to improve the